-If land to the north of the A133 is going to be developed, Colchester Borough Council and anyone else involved in the planning of development in this location should ensure that a strip of land adjacent to the A133 is planted with a tree belt of approximately 30 metres wide to preserve the rural approach to Wivenhoe and to be a green corridor for the benefit of wildlife.
+If land to the north of the A133 is to be developed, the Town Council will work with Colchester Borough Council and anyone else involved in the planning of development in this location to seek to secure a strip of land adjacent to the A133 is planted as a tree belt of approximately 30 metres wide to preserve the rural approach to Wivenhoe and to be a green corridor for the benefit of wildlife.
 9.9 In addition, any new garden suburb on land to the north of the A133 should be separated from the Greenstead area of Colchester by a green break.
 There is an existing nature reserve and wildlife site at Salary Brook on the boundary with Greenstead.
 In the map below (Fig. 12) the area shown for this green break is indicative rather than definitive as the precise boundaries would be decided in the event of a major development on the site.
 See action on next page.